Autophoresis of a Janus particle near a planar wall: a lubrication limit: Axisymmetric Janus particle near a wall

 The pressure follows directly from the formula derived in (\ref{pressure_formula_leading_integral}),

 The leading-order vertical hydrodynamic force (scaled by $\epsilon$) acting on the sphere due to this gap-scale region can now be obtained by integrating the pressure (\ref{pressure_formula_flip}),

 In the limit $\Phi \gg 1$, the leading-order vertical hydrodynamic force in this complementary configuration again approaches $3\pi$, mirroring the $\Phi \ll 1$ limit of the original configuration.
 This regime corresponds to the active portion of the particle being large compared to the lubrication region, so that the gap dynamics are dominated by the active face, despite the active cap itself being small.
 This result highlights that even a small active cap can generate a large force when the particle is in near contact with the wall, as the wall effectively interacts only with the active region of the Janus particle.
+This observation suggests that, within the fixed-flux model, near-wall phoretic repulsion or attraction could in principle be enhanced by optimizing the active-cap size relative to the lubrication gap scale.
+In practice, however, this conclusion may be modified by finite-rate surface kinetics, which can suppress solute accumulation in narrow gaps.

 So far, we have obtained the hydrodynamic force acting on a stationary Janus particle; these results can be used directly to compute the vertical rigid-body velocity $V_z$, normalized by $\alpha \beta / D$, of a freely-suspended Janus particle.
 This velocity is obtained by multiplying the dimensional force by the mobility coefficient $\epsilon/(6\pi\mu a)$ \cite{cox1967slow}.
 To leading order, we find that the vertical velocities for the original and complementary configurations approach the finite values